I-94 Arrival/Departure Record

 When you travel, your admission information will be recorded in your electronic I-94 record.

-How do I access my electronic I-94 record?
+How to access your electronic I-94 record

 It’s important your I-94 show your correct Class of Admission (F1 or J1) and Admit Until Date (D/S)